Gentle Giants Cat and Kitten Food has No GMOs

 NOTE: As an additional motivation to avoid GMOs, you may wish to take a lesson from the animals.
 Eyewitness reports from around the world describe several situations where animals, when given a choice, avoid genetically modified food.
 These include cows, pigs, geese, elk, deer, raccoons, mice, rats, squirrels, chicken, and buffalo.
 We’re pretty sure the animals didn’t read the above 10 reasons.

 The Campaign for Healthier Eating in America is designed to achieve a tipping point against GMOs in the US.
 The number of non-GMO shoppers needed is probably just 5% of the population.
-The key is to educate consumers about the documented health dangers and provide a Non-GMO Shopping Guide to make avoiding GMOs much easier.
+The key is to educate consumers about the documented health dangers.

 Crops such as Bt cotton produce pesticides inside the plant.
 This kills or deters insects, saving the farmer from having to spray pesticides.
 The plants themselves are toxic, and not just to insects.
 Farmers in India, who let their sheep graze on Bt cotton plants after the harvest, saw thousands of sheep die!